 I have their training manuals like how to penetrate the Negro organizations.

-They make statements like capitalism is racism to destroy racism, you have to destroy capitalism.
+To destroy racism, you have to destroy capitalism.

-It used to be when you talked against the Rosenberg Adam spies, you were called anti-Semitic.
+So all of these charges of racism, it used to be when you talked against the Rosenberg Adam spies, you were called anti-Semitic.

-That's censorship through ridicule.
+That censorship through ridicule.

 The left is organized and they really know what they're doing.

-I think the last time I talked to you, Rush was maybe 17 years ago.
+I think the last time I talked to you, Rush, was maybe 17 years ago.

 I sent you a copy of the book Red Cocaine.